jhmlam/jhmlam.github.io/_pages/about.md

 I am a Ph.D. student advised by Prof. Vsevolod Katritch and Prof. Aiichiro Nakano at the Department of Quantitative and Computational Biology, University of Southern California.
 Before that, I received my Bachelor of Science degree from The Chinese University of Hong Kong and the Hong Kong Univeristy of Science and Technology.

-My research interests mainly focus on machine learning and its application to structural and chemical biology.
-As an informatician, I developed machine learning models and algorithms to help structural biologists and chemists from different aspects.
+My research interests mainly focus on algorithms and machine learning models in the field of structural and chemical biology.

 I have been reviewers for the following academic venues: